 Because dentists work with mercury almost every day, they must take safety precautions to avoid negative effects that come with prolonged exposure.
 Without protection, dentists can inhale mercury vapors, which can produce symptoms over time.
 They will use protective wear during the mixing and preparation process, but by the time the amalgam is placed in your tooth, the mercury has formed a compound with the other metals and is no longer toxic.

 If you would like to explore alternatives to amalgam, you have options you can discuss with your dentist.
 There is now a dental amalgam that contains indium, which helps retain the mercury, so it’s less likely to release from the filling.
 There are also high-copper amalgams that contain less mercury and more copper.

 If you would like to avoid amalgam altogether, talk to your dentist about other materials like composite resin, porcelain, or gold to restore your teeth.
 Composite resin can be more visually appealing because it is a tooth-colored material.
 Still, it also takes longer to set and wears faster than amalgam, which means it might not be recommended in every situation.

 There are some cases where it would be best to talk with your dentist about alternatives to traditional amalgam.
 If you have a known allergy to mercury, are exposed to high levels of mercury daily, or are pregnant, make your dentist aware before having any dental work done.
 Being transparent with your dentist is the best way to build a treatment plan that is best for you.

 While it’s good to take precautions when deciding what substances you put into your mouth, amalgam fillings are not a cause for worry.
-However, if you do have any concerns about amalgam, talk with your dentist and you’ll be on your way to a worry-free smile once again.
+However, if you do have any concerns about amalgam, talk with your dentist a, and you’ll be on your way to a worry-free smile once again.